Hawk-ho/Website/README.md

 # Website
-Small website that were built using HTML and CSS
+In this repository , you will find a collection of small websites that were built using HTML and CSS.